universal-ctags/ctags/docs/f-news.rst

 Dry running
 ---------------------------------------------------------------------
-With ``--guess-parser`` option, you can test the parser selector of ctags. e.g.::
+With ``--print-language`` option, you can test the parser selector of ctags. e.g.::

-	$ ./ctags --guess-parser main.c
+	$ ./ctags --print-language main.c
 	main.c: C

 If no parser is selected, ``NONE`` is printed as parser name.